-During the physical exam, your doctor will check your height and may ask you to bend forward from the waist while he or she views the spine from the side.
-With kyphosis, the rounding of the upper back may become more obvious in this position.
+Your doctor will generally conduct a thorough physical examination, including checking your height.
+You may be asked to bend forward from the waist while your doctor views your spine from the side.
 Your doctor might also perform a neurological exam to check your reflexes and muscle strength.

-Depending upon your signs and symptoms, you may need:
+After evaluating your signs and symptoms, your doctor may recommend:

-If you are experiencing any numbness or muscle weakness, your doctor may recommend several tests that can determine how well nerve impulses are traveling between your spinal cord and your extremities.
+- Nerve tests.
+If you are experiencing numbness or muscle weakness, your doctor may recommend tests to determine how well nerve impulses are traveling between your spinal cord and your extremities.

-Kyphosis treatment depends on the cause of the condition and the signs and symptoms that are present.
+Kyphosis treatment depends on the cause and severity of your condition.

-- Osteoporosis drugs.
-In many older people, kyphosis is the first clue that they have osteoporosis.
-Bone-strengthening drugs may help prevent additional spinal fractures that would cause your kyphosis to worsen.
+- Osteoporosis medications.
+Bone-strengthening medications may help prevent additional spinal fractures that would worsen your kyphosis.

 - Exercises.
-Stretching exercises can improve spinal flexibility and relieve back pain.
-Exercises that strengthen the abdominal muscles may help improve posture.
+Stretching exercises may help improve spinal flexibility and relieve back pain.

 - Bracing.
 Children who have Scheuermann's disease may be able to stop the progression of kyphosis by wearing a body brace while their bones are still growing.